RiadhNaceur/dashboard-template/README.md

 - Table Features such as pagination and sorting
 - Interactivity like exporting to CSV and filtering
 - Loading spinner when fetching data (with a fake delay)
+- Error handling when API fails, or a column returns NULL/undefined/' '

 ## Tech stack

 - Angular 19.1.5
 - Standalone components
 - Angular Material
+- Angular Signals for state management to optimize rendering
 - SCSS, Flexbox
 - Unit tests with Karma / Jasmine
 - Utils file for any middleware proxy / functions